-American country music duo Florida Georgia Line are not only one of the most successful duos in country music history, but their music managed to push Nashville and country music in a new musical direction in the early to mid-2010s.
-The group, made up of Tyler Hubbard and Brian Kelley, have often been credited with starting the infamous "bro-country" trend, but just like good music, Florida Georgia Line have evolved with the times.
+American country music duo Florida Georgia Line is not only one of the most successful duos in country music history, but their music managed to push Nashville and country music in a new musical direction in the early to mid-2010s.
+The group, made up of Tyler Hubbard and Brian Kelley, has often been credited with popularizing the "bro-country" trend, but just like good music, Florida Georgia Line has evolved with the times.

 It's no secret that the boys of FGL can write a hit country song.
 They've done so on tracks like "Get Your Shine On," "Round Here," "This Is How We Roll" (featuring Luke Bryan), "Sippin' On Fire" and more.
 Feel-good country hits like these will always have a place in country music, but Florida Georgia Line also has a way of balancing those undeniable hits with deeper, more meaningful tracks.
-After sifting through Florida Georgia Line's many singles, here's a list of the best Florida Georgia Line songs, according to Wide Open Country.
+With the news that Florida Georgia Line has played their final show as a duo, we're looking back at the best Florida Georgia Line songs from the duo's 12-year career.

-Florida Georgia Line have released some popular collaborations during the course of their career, but none quite reached the prominence of their super-hit with Bebe Rexha, "Meant To Be."
-Released in 2017, this love song-turned-monster hit racked up endless accolades for both FGL and Rexha and took home bragging rights for 10x Platinum status.
+Florida Georgia Line has released some popular collaborations over the course of their career, but none quite reached the prominence of their super-hit with Bebe Rexha:"Meant To Be."
+Released in 2017, this love song-turned-monster hit racked up endless accolades for both FGL and Rexha and earned each artist bragging rights for its 10x Platinum status.

 Florida Georgia Line can write hit party songs, but as other songs on this list have shown, they also record catchy tunes about regular life.
-The single "Simple" is about what it sounds like - the simple things in life that everyone loves.
-The duo look back on these simple parts of life with a sense of nostalgia.
-The song was successful, but it landed just shy of the No. 1 spot on the Bill?board Hot Country Songs chart at No. 2.
+The single "Simple," from the duo's album Can't Say I Ain't Country, is about what it sounds like - the simple things in life that everyone loves.
+The duo looks back on these simple parts of life with a sense of nostalgia.
+The song was successful, but it landed just shy of the No. 1 spot on the Billboard Hot Country Songs chart at No. 2.

 Hubbard and Kelley again show gratefulness for the good things in their lives with their 2019 single "Blessings" from their Can't Say I Ain't Country album.
 The song wasn't one of their biggest hits, peaking only at No. 23 on the charts, but it continued the theme of deeper, more introspective tracks from the group.